YEAR 9 OPTIONS

 9.9 - Mrs K Moylan

-Additionally, Mrs Hesselgrove, Careers Adviser is also here to support students with options and careers.
-Mrs Hesselgrove is available in the Careers Office in the Library at lunchtimes for ‘drop-ins’ (Monday to Wednesday) or to make an appointment, and can also be emailed at a.hesselgrove@honley.tlt.school.
+Additionally, Mrs Duckworth, Careers Adviser is also here to support students with options and careers.
+Mrs Duckworth is available in the Careers Office in the Library at lunchtimes for ‘drop-ins’ (Monday to Wednesday) or to make an appointment, and can also be emailed at k.duckworth@honley.tlt.school.

 Frequently Asked Questions